DevExpress-Examples/devextreme-datagrid-select-all-checkboxes/Readme.md

 # DataGrid for DevExtreme - How to implement a three-state "Select All" CheckBox in a group row

 This example demonstrates how to implement a custom "Select All" CheckBox in a group row to select all rows in this group.
-This CheckBox can have three states: unchecked, checked and undetermined (when only several of the group members are checked).
+This CheckBox can have three states: unchecked, checked, or undetermined (when only several of the group members are checked).

 This solution is designed to work with in-memory data.